 We have already touched on why early funding can ruin your start-up and how to get started with little to no funding.
 For the franchisee, however, most of this sage advice, if we do say so ourselves may not be applicable.

 Because you are expected to invest in particular assets and pay certain fees from the jump, you may need to be funded.
 A good franchise agreement makes up for this by giving you ideas on how to sustainably raise funds.
 This can include being affiliated with organisations with a history of funding start-ups.

-Franchisors use their goodwill to sway funders to fund operations they deem likely to succeed.
+Good franchisors use their goodwill to sway funders to fund operations they deem likely to succeed.
 Because you develop an intimate understanding with your franchisor, this could be based on criteria the lender wouldn’t consider otherwise.

-Additionally, they make your pitches attractive by extending their buying power, giving you access to great economies of scale, making the funding a higher return for the funder.
+Additionally, they make your pitches attractive by extending their buying power, giving you access to great economies of scale, and making the funding a higher return for the funder.

 Economies of scale